-Rachel has worked across government, community, and private settings and has experience working with varied and complex presentations including anxiety disorders, depression and mood disorders, childhood abuse and complex trauma, personality disorders and relationship and parenting difficulties.
+Rachel has worked across government, community, and private settings and has experience working with varied and complex presentations including anxiety disorders, depression and mood disorders, childhood abuse and complex trauma, attachment-related issues, personality disorders and relationship and parenting difficulties.

 Rachel utilises evidence-based treatments, including Schema Therapy, Cognitive Behavioural Therapy, attachment-focused therapies, Acceptance and Commitment Therapy, and Mindfulness to help people break free from the negative life patterns that underlie longstanding psychological difficulties and challenging relationships.

 Rachel has particular experience providing assessment and intervention for families.
 She is trained in attachment-focused interventions and held a senior psychologist position with the Government of South Australia, Specialist Child and Youth Service where she provided home-based intensive family intervention for children with Autism Spectrum Disorder, significant behavioural and emotional issues, and complex needs.
 Rachel is a registered Circle of Security Parent Facilitator.
 She has completed intensive training in the assessment of parent-child attachment in the John Bowlby-Mary Ainsworth tradition with Alan Sroufe and Elizabeth Carlson at the University of Minnesota.